Public Service Enterprise Group (PEG) Q1 2017 Results - Earnings Call Transcript

 Ralph Izzo - Public Service Enterprise Group, Inc.

 We haven't drawn a line in the sand, Praful.
 I mean, our units are hedged.
 And as we've said publicly that our – because of those hedges generating positive cash flow, however, as one looks at the forward price curve, as those hedges roll off, that cash flow becomes more and more challenge.
-And in fact, if you believe for the forward price curve out three (32:00) years, those cash flows turn negative.
+And in fact, if you believe the forward price curve out three years, those cash flows turn negative.
 One then has to ask, well, what do you think will happen to the price curve beyond that?

 So, rather than draw a line in the sand, what we've said is we ought to work collectively with people to make sure that the attributes of nuclear are being compensated in the market.
 And that to the extent that those attributes are not being compensated, they should look at providing a needs tests for nuclear plant to say, okay, if they are in fact not profitable and are at high risk of going away and we will regret losing those attributes, then we want to make sure they don't go away.